stgm/scientific-programming-1/30 Movement/20 Basejump/30 Basejump.md

-# Free fall during a basejump
+# Free fall during a base jump

-Write a program in which the fall is calculated of a basejumper, jumping from the top of Burj Khalifa in Dubai (828 m).
-Assume this basejumper weighs 72 kilograms.
+Write a program in which the fall is calculated of a base jumper, jumping from the top of Burj Khalifa in Dubai (828 m).
+Assume this base jumper weighs 72 kilograms.

 ## Background